-Which team will you be shouting for in this years Rugby World Cup?
-Some of our Community Safety Team really enjoy watching their rugby.
+Out for a few drinks with your mates this meeting?
+Some of our Community Safety Team really enjoy watching sport on their days off.
 Andy Mills one of our Team says “we want everyone to enjoy themselves and have a great time whilst out having a few drinks, but think about how to get home before the night has finished and stay away from walking alongside water after a night out”.

 Here are some tips to get you and your mates home safely: